 A mysterious Crusade supposed to have consisted of children from Germany and possibly France.
 How young the children were who took part is not known and they may not have been children at all.
 The Crusaders did not get very far and many of those that took part never came back.
 They were either killed or sold into slavery.

 A new site 2 miles from the original site at Old Sarum was chosen for the new Salisbury Cathedral.
-For a Cathedral the building work was completed in a very short time and the building was consecrated in 1258 only 38 years later.
+For a cathedral the construction work was completed in a very short time and the building was consecrated in 1258 only 38 years later.

-This was a daughter house of the Cistercian abbey at Dore near Hereford.
+Grace Dieu Abbey was founded in this year.
+It was a daughter house of the Cistercian abbey at Dore near Hereford.
 The foundation would have been earlier but the abbey was attacked and burnt by the Welsh in 1223.
-The abbey was situated near Monmouth, but no real remains can be seen.
+The abbey was situated near Monmouth, but no real remains can now be seen.

 The Sixth Crusade was won with diplomacy by Frederick II, who had married the heiress of Jerusalem in 1225.
 He went to the East to claim his right to the throne, and taking advantage of internal disputes between the Sultan's family members, concluded the Treaty of Jaffa, which gave Jerusalem, Bethlehem and Nazareth back to the Christians.